 Part 1: Create Content That's Likely to be Read and Shared by Others

 The Golden Rule

 There is one overwhelmingly simple strategy that works better than any other to convince readers to share content.
-It's also, unfortunately, the strategy least used by social marketers.
-It is this: write articles so remarkable that people will want to share them with friends.
+It's also, unfortunately, the strategy least used by social marketers: Write articles so remarkable that people will want to share them with friends and networks.

 There are many over-zealous social media promoters out there trying to push people into clicking through to their articles by flooding their social media streams with tweets, posts, and requests for shares.
 This strategy will convince people to read your article about as well as relentless emails and text messages will convince someone to befriend you virtually or in person.
-If you want to make friends, you'll have more success if you put your effort into making yourself more trustworthy and interesting without being obtrusive.
-That's also what we should do with our content for readers.
+If you want to make friends, you'll generally have more success if you put your effort into making yourself more trustworthy and interesting without being obtrusive.
+That sort respect is also what we should try to with our content for readers.

 Transitions Abroad publishes useful articles meant to help people transition to life in other countries.
 Readers usually share this kind of content for two reasons: 1) it's useful, and 2) it's inspiring.

 So, when writing articles for Transitions Abroad spend some time considering your readers' needs, take care to organize the article logically and write clearly and about the topic, and try to do so as briefly as possible.
 If you can make a reader feel like she can do something she didn't previously think possible, whether it be learning Swahili or finding a cheap flight to Australia, she's likely to want to share that article with her friends.